SukhoiSu35/Computing-Assement-Yr-10--/Computing assement.md

 - Alt text for images and backgrounds should be provided so screen readers can describe visual elements.

-- Keyboard navigation support ensures the site can be used effectively without a mouse.

 # Researching And Planning